Tossupmc/Focused-You/readme.md

+## YouTube Focused-You Browser Extension

-## Overview
+### Overview
-This browser extension aims to enhance your YouTube browsing experience by hiding shorts and suggested videos.
-It injects CSS scripts to achieve this functionality.
+Enhance your YouTube browsing experience by eliminating distractions such as shorts and suggested videos with the Focused-You browser extension.
+This extension injects a CSS script to seamlessly hide unwanted content, allowing you to focus on the videos that matter most.

-## How it Works
-The extension utilizes CSS scripts to hide shorts and suggested videos while you browse YouTube.
-By injecting these scripts into the YouTube page, it modifies the layout to exclude unwanted elements, providing a cleaner viewing experience.

-## Requirements
+### Requirements
-To utilize this extension, you'll need a browser that supports the [`:has`](https://developer.mozilla.org/en-US/docs/Web/CSS/:has) CSS selector.
-Specifically, Chrome/Edge version 105 or above, Firefox version 121 or above, and Opera version 91 or above are required due to their support for this selector.
+To utilize Focused-You, ensure your browser supports the `:has` CSS selector.
+It is compatible with:
+- Chrome version 105 or above
+- Edge version 105 or above
+- Opera version 91 or above
+- Firefox version 121 or above

-## Installation and Usage
+### Installation and Usage
-1. Install the extension in your compatible browser.
-2. Once installed, the extension will automatically start working whenever you browse YouTube.
-3. Enjoy a clutter-free YouTube experience without shorts and suggested videos.
+1. **Download**: Get the extension from [GitHub](https://github.com/Tossupmc/Focused-You) by downloading the zip file or cloning the repository using `git clone`.
+2. **Unzip**: Extract the downloaded file to a permanent location on your device.
+3. **Browser Setup**:
+   - For Chrome/Edge: Enable developer mode in the extensions settings.
+   - For Firefox: Enable developer mode in the add-ons settings.
+   - For Opera: Enable developer mode in the extensions manager.
+4. **Load Extension**:
+   - In your browser's extension settings, find the option to "Load unpacked" or "Load extension" and select the folder containing the extension files.

-## Acknowledgments
+### Acknowledgments
-Special thanks to [`umutseven92`](https://github.com/umutseven92) and their [Short Blocker](https://github.com/umutseven92/shorts-blocker/) Repository for providing valuable insight and inspiration for this project.

-## Suggestions and Feedback
-I welcome any suggestions, feedback, or contributions to improve this extension further.
-Feel free to reach out with your ideas or report any issues you encounter.
+Special thanks to [@umutseven92](https://github.com/umutseven92) for their insightful work on the [short-blocker](https://github.com/umutseven92/shorts-blocker/) repository, which inspired and provided valuable guidance for the development of Focused-You.

-## License
+### License
-This project is licensed under the [MIT license](https://en.wikipedia.org/wiki/MIT_License).
+Focused-You is licensed under the [MIT License](https://en.wikipedia.org/wiki/MIT_License), giving users the freedom to modify and distribute the extension as needed.